 - Pour the solution into the sterile jar and put the lid on.

-- Make sure you clearly label the jar as Dakin’s solution, also including the strength of solution and date of expiry
+- Make sure you clearly label the jar as Dakin’s solution, also including the strength of the solution and date of expiry

 - Cover the jar with aluminium foil or store it somewhere dark, to protect it from light.